chomosuke/distributed-exchange/README.md

 e.g. M1 recieves a SELL order from a user.
 It tries to match locally and fails, so it sends a SELL to all M. => M messages
      M2 recieves a BUY order from a user.
 It matches locally with the SELL.
 It sends a TRADE_OFFER to M1. => 1 message M1 sends a TRADE_CONFIRMED to all M. => M messages.

+## Fault tolerance
+When a node crashes, it'll be restarted.
+We store everything important: money, stock, order from their own account.
+When a node restart, or is first started, it'll query every other node to build the local database, and also ask the other node to add it to the update list of database update.

+If a Node already sent out a trade offer, it can't commit or abort without a trade reply.
+If a Node receive a trade offer, it can commit or abort immediately before sending the trade reply.
+When a node crash, all the transactions that involve that node can't be committed or aborted.
+But all the account that node owns can't do anything as well, so it's not that much worse.

+## Coordinator
+One single dedicated server will listen on an IP address.
+All Nodes will contact that server for a list of IP address of the other servers and register its own address.
+User login with the coordinator and get IP address from the server.
+User establish TCP connection with the Node.
+The Node:
+RU for account balance.
+R for stocks in account.
+R for market status.
+CRD for orders.
+Delete accounts.
+The Coordinator:
+Find Node for account.
+Create accounts.

+### Coordinator failure